wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/approvals-power-automate/includes/5-issues-limits.md

 ## Approval wait time duration

 The approval wait time duration is dependent on the duration of the entire flow.
 Run duration is calculated by using a run's start time.
 This calculation includes flows with pending steps like approvals.
 After 30 days, any pending steps will time out.
+This timeout encompasses the entire flow, meaning if you have other actions, such as other approvals, anything pending at the 30-day mark will time out.
+So if you have an approval process that goes through multiple levels, you might consider breaking out the approval into parent-child flows.
+That gives each approver 30 days to respond.
 The Summary unit at the end of this module provides links for more information on duration.